CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Change Management **

-Administrative changes to the existing infrastructure or OT components can affect the information security of the environment and should be planned, tested, adequately tested, performed and documented through a binding change process.
+Administrative changes to the existing infrastructure or OT components can influence the information security of the environment and should be planned, checked, adequately tested, performed and documented through a binding change process.
 The nature of the process depends heavily on the respective organization or OT and should be comprehensibly documented.
 In less complex environments with a small administration team, the change process can essentially be based on procedural requirements (planning, information requirements for maintenance, procurement of software and updates, execution of tests (test concept), regulations on the use of service providers) as well as documentation obligations (eg. comprehensive or system-bound administration journal).
-In larger organizations, there may be a more complex change process consisting of application, review, testing and approval procedures, and the use of supporting tools (forms, engineering workflows, CMDB, etc.).
+In larger organizations, there may be a more complex change process consisting of application, review, testing, and approval procedures, and the use of supporting tools (forms, technically supported workflows, CMDB, etc.).

 ** time synchronization **